Environmental Law

 ClientEarth

-Website of ClientEarth, an independent environmental charity whose aim is to protect the environment through the use of law.
-The site has profiles of the trustees, staff, associates and advisors of ClientEarth along with an outline of the main programme areas ClientEarth is concerned with.
-These cover climate and energy, environmental justice and marine protection.
+ClientEarth is a charity whose aim is to protect the environment through the use of law.
+The site has profiles of its trustees, staff, associates and advisors and an outline of its activities.
+News and ClientEarth publications are available, including articles, reports and briefings.

 Subscribe to Environmental Law